-- Seek out people who will truly listen.
+- Give yourself permission to be vulnerable and seek out people who will truly listen.
 Well-intentioned friends wanting to make you feel better may try to offer advice.
 Others may complain or worry on your behalf, wanting to relate to you.
 They mean well but will inadvertently rush your healing process.
 Find people who are active listeners.
 Consider asking for professional help.

 - When you are ready, recognize the good in your life.
 Even when terrible things happen, the bad rarely takes over all that is good.
+Again, there are likely to be many who are in similar (or in more dire) situations to (than) yours.
 If you can, practice gratitude.
 It may take some time to see it, but there may be a silver lining in your situation.
-(Click here for a thought-provoking podcast on this subject.)
 Perhaps you can simply ask for 20-second silent hug from someone you love.
-Or see if what the mystic Rumi wrote applies to you:

 - After you’ve given yourself a chance to heal, consider helping someone else.
 Taking action can be restorative.
 It doesn’t have to be something grand.
 For example, you could simply be the person who truly listens (see step 4) to someone else.
 You could donate to a relevant or favorite cause.
 Small acts of love are empowering and powerful.
 No matter the action you take, however, tell yourself, “This is part of my healing process.”